 Students in all sections of this course will be required to do the following:

 - 1. Complete required reading and posted assignments on Canvas prior to the start of the scheduled class or lab. - 2.
-Attend and participate in all classroom and learning activities. - 3.
-Compliance with all rules and regulations as outlined in the current Vocational Nursing Student Handbook, Panola College Catalog and Pathfinder.
+Attend and participate in all classroom, simulation, and lab learning activities.